Rock Werchter

 Until the 1990s, the festival attracted mostly Flemish festival goers, but in recent years it has become more and more international with an especially large influx of Dutch, French, Walloon and British visitors, with notable Australian, South African and other contingents.
 Belgians alternatively go to the Pukkelpop and Dour festivals.

-All graphics of Rock Werchter, inclusive the posters, were designed by Tom Hautekiet, who died in April 2020.
+All graphics of Rock Werchter, including the posters, were designed by Tom Hautekiet, who died in April 2020.

 History

 The festival started off as a one-day event, then named "Torhout-Werchter" festival, becoming a two-day festival in 1996, a 3-day festival in 2000, and a 4-day festival named "Rock Werchter" since 2003.

 Before 1995, when the festival was still a double-festival, it had one stage with 8 or 9 bands performing twice, once in Torhout and once in Werchter.
 Since 1995 the Main stage was accompanied by a second stage.
 This stage was an open-air stage until 1999 when it was made a tent named 'Pyramid Marquee', with a capacity of 6,000 people.
 The performers in Pyramid Marquee are usually lesser-known or aimed at a specific audience.
 Sometimes groups that do well in Pyramid Marquee are expected to have a hard time taking the step to the Main stage, especially when they are seen as an act needing intimate, smaller venues.
 Sigur Rós is the most famous example of this, when they were programmed on Main Stage in 2008 after their 2006 performance in Pyramid Marquee, but they managed the transition and were hailed as one of the best performances of the festival.

 In 2012, a new third stage was added, called "The Barn" which is translated to "De Schuur" in Dutch, a reference to the nickname of organiser Herman Schueremans.
 The new tent – with a capacity of 10,000 – is meant for the more intimate concerts on Rock Werchter, like Beirut in 2012.

 In 2013, Pyramid Marquee was replaced by a new bigger tent, named "KluB C".

 The bands presented at Rock Werchter are traditionally a balanced mix of well known artists, popular crowd-pleasing acts and local Belgian acts.
 Belgian band Deus in 2008 was the first local band to close the Main Stage on the last day for several years.
 The days usually start around noon and end around 1am.
 At the end of the last day there is a big fireworks show.